Grid homology for singular links in lens space and a resolution cube: An oriented version

 Discussion in the previous section shows that oriented homology theories are well-defined for each individual grid diagram.
 The aim of this section is to modify the proof in \text{Subsection \ref{Proof of invariance}} to show that these oriented theories won't change under grid moves, thus $HFK^\circ(L;\ZZ)$ are well-defined link invariants.

-Invariance of oriented theory for regular links in $S^3$ and lens spaces has been verified in \cite{MR3381987} and \cite{tripp2021gridhomologylensspace}, respectively.
-Note that the appearance of $XX$ singular points only affects the grading of maps but has no influence on identities appeared in the proof to hold.
-We have proved in \text{Subsection \ref{Proof of invariance}} that gradings in our case behave correctly during grid moves.
-So it is straight forward to adapt their proof to our situation.
+Invariance of oriented theories for regular links in $S^3$ and lens spaces has been verified in \cite{MR3381987} and \cite{tripp2021gridhomologylensspace}, respectively.
+Note that the appearance of $XX$ singular points only affects the grading of maps but has no influence on identities appearing in the proof to hold.
+We have proved in \text{Subsection \ref{Proof of invariance}} that the gradings in our case behave correctly during grid moves.
+So, it is straight forward to adapt their proof to our situation.

-The basic idea behind their proof is to replace the various tools used in the proof with corresponding signed version.
+The basic idea behind their proof is to replace the various tools used in the proof with corresponding signed versions.
 The main tasks in the following are \begin{itemize} \item relating sign assignments on different grid diagrams; \item defining signed version of all chain maps used in the proof. \end{itemize}